reissbaker/st4t3/README.md

 # st4t3

-An ultra-simple, tiny, typesafe state machine library designed to handle large state machines.
-It requires minimal memory allocations even for large state trees, and allows you to break large state machines into many files rather than forcing you to define the machine entirely in one file to get full type safety.
+An ultra-simple, tiny, typesafe state machine library designed to handle large state graphs.
+It requires minimal memory allocations even for large state graphs, and allows you to break large state machines into many files rather than forcing you to define the machine entirely in one file to get full type safety.

 ## Development